Omo National Park: Conservation

-Visitors Accommodation
+Visitors accommodation

 There is virtually no tourist infrastructure within the park and little support for travelers.
 It was reported in 1999 that none of the tourist agencies within or outside Ethiopia would arrange tours in the park.
 The Walta Information Center announced on 3 October 2006 that US$1 million had been allocated to construct "roads and recreational centers as well as various communication facilities" with the intent to attract more visitors.

 Park management issues

 The Mursi, Suri, Nyangatom, Dizi, and Me'en are reported in danger of displacement and/or denial of access to their traditional grazing and agricultural land.
-This follows the demarcation of the Park boundaries in November 2005, and the recent management takeover of the Park by the Dutch African Parks Foundation (also known as African Parks Conservation).
+This follows the demarcation of the Park boundaries in November 2005, and the recent management takeover of the park by African Parks.
 This process threatens to make the Omo people illegal squatters on their land.

 There are reports that these tribal peoples have been coerced into signing documents they could not read by Park officials.

-In October 2008 African Parks Network (APN) announced they were giving up the management of the Omo National Park and leaving Ethiopia.
-APN stated that sustainable management of the Ethiopian parks is incompatible with ‘the irresponsible way of living of some of the ethnic groups.
+In October 2008, African Parks announced they were giving up the management of the Omo National Park and leaving Ethiopia.
+AP stated that sustainable management of the Ethiopian parks is incompatible with 'the irresponsible way of living of some of the ethnic groups.
 The organization has trouble dealing with the indigenous population trying to continue its traditional way of life within the park borders.